MicrosoftDocs/win32/desktop-src/PerfCtrs/using-the-perflib-functions-to-consume-counter-data.md

 ---
 # Using the PerfLib Functions to Consume Counter Data

-Use the PerfLib V2 Consumer functions to consume performance data from V2 performance data providers if you cannot use the [Performance Data Helper (PDH) functions](using-the-pdh-functions-to-consume-counter-data.md).
-These functions might be used when writing OneCore applications to collect V2 countersets or when you need to collect specific V2 countersets with minimal dependencies and overhead.
+Use the PerfLib Consumer functions to consume performance data from V2 performance data providers when you cannot use the [Performance Data Helper (PDH) functions](using-the-pdh-functions-to-consume-counter-data.md).
+These functions might be used when writing OneCore applications to collect V2 countersets or when you need to collect V2 countersets with minimal dependencies and overhead.

 > [!TIP]
 > The PerfLib V2 Consumer functions are harder to use than the Performance Data Helper (PDH) functions and only support collecting data from V2 providers.
 The PDH functions should be preferred for most applications.